- Board and Member Composition

 Lisa has worked in curatorial roles in public art galleries in Western Canada since 1999, including Senior Curator at Contemporary Calgary (2014-16) and Chief Curator at the Mendel Art Gallery in Saskatoon (2012-14).
 She was Curator of Contemporary Art at the Art Gallery of Greater Victoria from 1999 to 2009.
-She holds MFAs in Creative Writing (UBC) and Art (University of Saskatchewan) and is currently a PhD candidate at Goldsmiths College, University of London.
-Baldissera has served on contemporary art juries across Canada and internationally, including the Alvin Balkind Curator’s Prize (The Doris and Jack Shadbolt Foundation); Canada Council for the Arts; Saskatchewan Arts Board; Royal Bank of Canada Canadian Painting Competition; the Hnatyshyn Foundation Visual Arts Awards; the Sobey Art Award; British Columbia Arts Council; Prix Pierre-Prince-de-Monaco jury; and as a guest of the British Arts Council outreach program.
+She holds MFAs in Creative Writing (UBC), Art (University of Saskatchewan) and Curatorial Work & Art Writing, PhD from Goldsmiths College, University of London.
+Lisa has served on contemporary art juries across Canada and internationally, including the Alvin Balkind Curator’s Prize (The Doris and Jack Shadbolt Foundation); Canada Council for the Arts; Saskatchewan Arts Board; Royal Bank of Canada Canadian Painting Competition; the Hnatyshyn Foundation Visual Arts Awards; the Sobey Art Award; British Columbia Arts Council; Prix Pierre-Prince-de-Monaco jury; and as a guest of the British Arts Council outreach program.

 Current Board Members

 Lisa Baldissera, Curator, Director of Griffin Art Projects, 2019 – present